Yanni79/PWDPaste/README.md

 It sends the text content of the clipboard to a remote session by emulating keystrokes (vs paste).
 This is meant to bypass limitations of where pasting text is not allowed/supported.

-This was developed by Yanni Shainsky | yanni@BannermenInc.com Please send any bugs or enhancement requests, as well as your compliments and well wishes.
+PWDPaste was developed by Yanni Shainsky | yanni@BannermenInc.com Please send any bugs or enhancement requests, as well as your compliments and well wishes.

+Not providing a compiled executable to prevent any potential abuse.

- Save this text as a filename with the au3 extension - for example PwdPaste.au3 Open the Auoit Compiler ("C:\Program Files (x86)\AutoIt3\Aut2Exe\Aut2exe.exe") Select the Source File as PassClip.au3
+ Save this text as a filename with the au3 extension - for example PwdPaste.au3 Open the Auoit Compiler ("C:\Program Files (x86)\AutoIt3\Aut2Exe\Aut2exe.exe") Select the Source File as PWDPaste.au3
  Select the Destination File as the name of the executable you want (PwdPaste.exe) for example.
  For the Options - you can use the included icon file or your own You can choose to compile for a x64 system (though a 32 bit executable should work as well).